marcon29/rails-archery-score-tracker/notes.md

         - All elsee - shared (pre-loaded)
     - update numericality validations to be greater than 0

-# Round Model
-    - when instantiating, see if an existing one first
-    - pre-loaded can't be updated (same as pre-load targets)
-        - pre-loaded are only shared
-    - auto assigns name
-    - when creating via ScoreSession
-        - if existing (incl. preload), associates to ScoreSession
-        - if new, is associated to only that user (no others can access)

-# Shot model
-    # it "can identify all possible score values" do
-    #   # max_score..score_areas, M, and X if x_ring
-    # end

-    # it "will only allows score values up to the number of score areas, M and X" do
-    # end

-    # it "won't allow allow a score value of X if there is no x-ring" do
-    # end

-    # it "can calculate the total score for a roundset)" do
-    # end

-# Archer Model
-    - need to update assign_default_age_class as you create associations

-# ScoreSession Model
-    - force rank as necessary if not practice?
-        - only when all shots are scored? or all shots for each round (or Rset)?
-    - only allow one active object at time

 # Controller Helpers
     - all date formatting needs to go in here, not models